 Vat dyes are insoluble in water and cannot dye fibers directly.
-However, they can be made soluble by reduction in alkaline solution which allows them to affix to the textile fibers.
-Subsequent oxidation or exposure to air restore the dye to its insoluble form.
+However, they can be made soluble by a reduction in alkaline solution which allows them to affix to the textile fibers.
+Subsequent oxidation or exposure to air restores the dye to its insoluble form.
 Indigo is the original vat dye.
 These dyes are the fastest dyes for cotton, linen and rayon.
 They are used with mordents to dye other fabrics such as wool, nylon, polyesters, acrylics and mod acrylics.

 Reactive dyes react with fiber molecules to form a chemical compound.
-These dyes, they are either applied from alkaline solution or from neutral solutions which are then alkalized in a separate process.
+These dyes are either applied from alkaline solutions or from neutral solutions which are then alkalized in a separate process.
 Sometimes heat treatment is also used for developing different shades.
 After dyeing, the fabric is washed well with soap so as to remove any unfixed dye.
 Reactive dyes were originally used for cellulose fibers only but now their various types are used for wool, silk, nylon, acrylics and their blends as well.

-Disperse dyes are water insoluble.
+Disperse dyes are water-insoluble.
 These dyes are finely ground and are available as a paste or a powder that gets dispersed in water.
 These particles dissolve in the fibers and impart color to them.
 These dyes were originally developed for the dyeing of cellulose acetate but now they are used to dye nylon, cellulose triacetate, and acrylic fibers too.

-Sulfur Dyes are insoluble and made soluble by the help of caustic soda and sodium sulfide.
-Dyeing is done at high temperature with large quantities of salt so that the color penetrates into the fiber.
+Sulfur Dyes are insoluble and made soluble with the help of caustic soda and sodium sulfide.
+Dyeing is done at high temperatures with large quantities of salt so that the color penetrates into the fiber.
 After dyeing the fabric is oxidized for getting desired shades by exposure to air or by using chemicals.
 Excess dyes and chemicals are removed by thorough washing.
 These dyes are fast to light, washing and perspiration and are mostly used for cotton and linen.

-Although pigments are not dyes in a true sense, they are extensively used for coloring fabrics like cotton, wool and other manmade fibers due to their excellent light fastness.
+Although pigments are not dyes in a true sense, they are extensively used for coloring fabrics like cotton, wool and other artificial fibers due to their excellent light fastness.
 They do not have any affinity to the fibers and are affixed to the fabric with the help of resins.
 After dyeing, the fabrics are subjected to high temperatures.

-Color is applied to fabric by different methods and at different stages of the textile manufacturing process.
+Color is applied to the fabric by different methods and at different stages of the textile manufacturing process.

 Stock dyeing: The fiber is dyed even before it is spun.

-Piece dyeing: In this method, small batches of constructed natural colored fabric are dyed according to the demands for a given color.
+Piece dyeing: In this method, small batches of constructed natural-colored fabric are dyed according to the demands for a given color.